rokkro/gma-bot/README.md

 [random intro text] [adverb] [verb] [adjective] [# (50% chance of this appearing)] [noun] [random ending text].

-The new tweet will be tweeted.
+The new tweet will be tweeted every 5 minutes to 4 hours.

 This bot cannot reply to the original tweet because of Twitter's rules.